-In certain circumstances, losses arising from the liquidation of a (foreign) subsidiary may be deductible for CIT purposes (see Amendments to liquidation and cessation loss rules in the Significant developments section).
+In certain circumstances, losses arising from the liquidation of a (foreign) subsidiary could be deductible for CIT purposes (see Amendments to liquidation and cessation loss rules in the Significant developments section).

 A taxpayer who derives income from a participation that first qualified but at a certain point in time no longer qualifies for the participation exemption, or vice versa, must attribute the income to the taxable and the tax-exempt period accordingly (‘compartmentalisation rules’).
 The compartmentalisation rules apply to all changes in the application of the participation exemption regime irrespective of whether caused by a change in facts and circumstances or a change in legislation.
 It applies to both capital gains and dividend distributions.

-For the purposes of the income determination in respect of dividend withholding tax, stock dividends are taxed as dividend income to the extent that they are paid out of earned surplus.
+For the purposes of income determination in respect of dividend WHT, stock dividends are taxed as dividend income to the extent that they are paid out of earned surplus.
 They are not taxable if paid out of share premium (‘agio’), provided the share premium account was not created pursuant to a share-for-share merger, in which only Dutch companies were involved.
 In the case of a share-for-share merger, in which shares in foreign subsidiaries were contributed to a Dutch company, the Dutch company can distribute the difference between the fair market value and the paid-in capital of the subsidiaries being contributed as a stock dividend without triggering Dutch dividend WHT (step-up in basis), provided certain requirements are met.

 Interest income is taxed as ordinary income against the regular CIT rate.